Skip to content

 png

-Where in this simulation, every even numbered atom in the chain has 4 times the mass of every odd numbered atom
+In this simulation, every even-numbered atom in the chain has four times the mass of every odd-numbered atom.

 4.